raspberrypilearning/flatgame/en/step_3.md

 --- task ---
 Decide on a **theme** and, start drawing and crafting characters, backgrounds, objects or anything related.

-GIF - drawing / making
+ADD GIF - drawing / making
 --- /task ---